antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 ### Environment Variable for non-root user UID value

 We've added an environment variable for the UID for the non-root user that we added in Preview 1.
 We realized that the [Kubernetes `runAsNonRoot` test](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) required that the container user be set via UID not name.
-At the same time, we wanted to avoid developers needed to apply a special number across (collectively) thousands of Dockerfiles.
-Instead, we are exposing that value -- `64198` -- in an environment variable.
+At the same time, we wanted to avoid developers needing to apply a special number across (collectively) thousands of Dockerfiles.
+Instead, we're exposing that value -- `64198` -- in an environment variable.

 You can see that used in this [Dockerfile](https://github.com/dotnet/dotnet-docker/blob/e5bc76bca49a1bbf9c11e74a590cf6a9fe9dbf2a/samples/aspnetapp/Dockerfile.alpine-non-root#L27):